 Mounting the outboard motor

 - 1. Set the outboard motor to appropriate position. - 2.
-Tighten the clamp screws by turning their handles. - 3.
-Secure the clamp brackets to the transom board using bolts, flat washers and nuts. - Secure the outboard motor to the boat with a rope to prevent accidental loss of the outboard motor overboard.
+Tighten the clamp screws by turning their handles. - Secure the outboard motor to the boat with a rope to prevent accidental loss of the outboard motor overboard.